For updated information on coronavirus/COVID-19, visit orlando.gov/covid19.

 When Orange County Public Schools are closed for a holiday or break, City of Orlando neighborhood centers offer fun, day-long activities for children grades K-5th.

-Are you 15-24 years old and need a job?
+Are you 15 to 19 years old and need a job?
 Apply for a paid job with one of the city's partners.

 City of Orlando neighborhood centers offer high-quality programs, homework assistance and other enrichment activities.